Cancer Care Review

 Evidence found that use of a structured template alongside quality improvement activities for holistic cancer care reviews enabled higher quality personalised care conversations to occur.
 More information on this can be found in our evaluation: Evaluating the impact of a Cancer Care Review Template in Primary Care (PDF).

 We have listed our 10 top tips for effective Cancer Care Reviews.

-The Quality Outcomes Framework (QOF) specifies the use of Macmillan’s national integrated template to guide the CCR conversation.
+The Quality Outcomes Framework (QOF) specifies the use of Macmillan’s electronic template to guide the CCR conversation.
 This helps to ensure the patient’s holistic needs are identified and considered.